pnp/teams-dev-samples/samples/bot-sso-openai-personal-assistant/README.md

 ## Summary

-- This sample Teams bot that provides information to the current logged in user.
+- This sample is a Teams bot that provides information to the current logged in user.
 - The information can be the user's basic details or user's calendar details or user's tasks. - The information exchanged between the user and the chatbot is in natural language.
 - The chatbot uses [OpenAI's function calling feature](https://openai.com/blog/function-calling-and-other-api-updates) to understand whether a function in the code needs to be called based on user's query.
 - The chatbot uses Microsoft Graph API to get the user's details or details from calendar or tasks.
 - Single Sign-on is implemented using `botbuilder` and Teams Framework to call Microsoft Graph API.
-- That JSON response from Microsoft Graph is the transformed into a natural language response by OpenAI and sent back to the user.
+- The JSON response from Microsoft Graph is the transformed into a natural language response by OpenAI and sent back to the user.

 ![Personal Assistant Bot](assets/images/bot-pa.gif)